 Approximately 52.3 percent of the population lives in towns or cities.

 Sarajevo, located near the center of the country in a valley of the Dinaric Alps, is the capital and largest city.

-Present day Bosnia and Herzegovina
+Present day Bosnia and Herzegovina and the lifestyle

 Devastated by a war in the early ’90s, the capital is rising from the ashes into a tourist and cultural center it once was.
 Today, it is once again a vibrant, cosmopolitan mixture of the old and the new, with skyscrapers and modern buildings standing alongside ancient Turkish mosques and marketplaces.
 The Bosnian people are considered to be very friendly, but you should approach them rather than wait to be approached.
 Bosnians usually don’t want to bother anyone, so if you want to socialize, be sociable.
 Bosnian cities nurture a culture of going out with friends for a coffee or a beer.
 Nursing a small cup of strong Bosnian coffee for hours while chatting with friends is an Ottoman tradition embodied in modern Bosnia.
 Flexibility and the emphasis on quality time with friends and family contribute to the overall quality of life.